geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 wary of any company that isn't willing to do the same.

-Once introductions have been made, you will be asked to submit a take-home exercise that will require from you to write a representative chunk of your own code.
+Once introductions have been made, you will be asked to submit a take-home exercise that will require you to write a representative chunk of your own code.
 If you are prolific enough, we will gladly accept another program you might have already developed.
 The second interview basically consists of you going through your own code with some devs from our tech team.
 You'll get asked